Return to Operations FAQ

 Touch points in high use restrooms will be cleaned hourly in the Main Library.
 Other restrooms will be cleaned once per day.
 Restrooms in the Gast Business Library and Conrad Hall are considered high use and are also scheduled to be cleaned throughout the day.
 The university has purchased new paper towel dispensers to replace all hand blowers and will be installing them soon.

-Elevator capacity will be limited to one or two people.
-Staff will have keyed access to the basement west wing elevator and prox access to 3 and 4 East.
+Elevator capacity will be limited to two people.
+Staff will have keyed access to the basement west wing elevator and all stairwells, and prox access to the elevators.

 Stairwells cannot be made one-way or restricted to staff use only because of fire code considerations.
 Staff are advised to use lesser-used stairwells in the east and west wing.